-This course is designed to permit students to study key components of Psychology whilst obtaining eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
+This course is designed to permit students to study key components of Psychology whilst obtaining eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS)1.
 The degree prepares students for employment and further study in psychology through acquisition of the first step in a career in psychology, a GBC degree.
 This course is not a professional qualification in Psychology as further rigorous postgraduate study would be necessary for students to become eligible to apply for Chartership with the BPS.
 This programme does however provide students with the necessary foundations to pursue such training, including the GBC requirement.
 The Educational Aims of the programme are based on the principles of the QAA Benchmark Statement for Psychology (revised 2019).
 These are to:

-- 1. Aim to produce a scientific understanding of the mind, brain, behaviour and experience, and how they interact with the complex environments in which they exist; - Include knowledge and the acquisition of a range of research skills and methods for investigating experience and behaviour, culminating in an ability to conduct research independently; - Develop an understanding of the role of empirical evidence in the creation and constraint of theory, and also in how theory guides the collection and interpretation of empirical data
+- 1. Aim to produce a scientific understanding of the mind, brain, behaviour and experience, and how they interact with the complex environments in which they exist; - Include knowledge and the acquisition of a range of research skills and methods for investigating experience and behaviour, culminating in an ability to conduct research independently:

-&lt;sup>1 Eligibility is available only for single honours or joint honours with Psychology as the major award.
+1 Eligibility is available only for single honours or joint honours with Psychology as the major award.
 Students studying joint honours courses with Psychology as a joint or minor award are NOT eligible for Graduate Basis for Chartered Membership with the BPS.

-- 4. Present multiple perspectives in a way that fosters critical evaluation and reflection - 5.
+- 3. Develop an understanding of the role of empirical evidence in the creation and constraint of theory, and also in how theory guides the collection and interpretation of empirical data - 4.
+Present multiple perspectives in a way that fosters critical evaluation and reflection - 5.
 Develop knowledge, leading to an appreciation of theory and research findings, including relevant ethical and socio-cultural issues - 6.
 Lead to an understanding of real life applications of theory to the full range of experience and behaviour and the application of psychological understanding to real world questions.